Julia Creek, Queensland: Amenities

 The Mckinlay Shire Council operates a public library in Julia Creek at 56 Burke Street.

 The Julia Creek branch of the Queensland Country Women's Association has its rooms at 51 Burke Street.

 St Barnabas Anglican Church is at 1 Burke Street.
+Anglican services recommenced in 2020.

 Regular services by the Uniting Church in Australia are held in St Baranabas Anglican Church.
 These are provided by the McKay Patrol, an aerial service of the Uniting Church in Australia that operates out of Cloncurry.
-Supported by other denominations, the McKay Patrol operates a Cessna 182Q aeroplane to provide spiritual and practical help to people living in remote areas in the north-west of Queensland and the eastern Tablelands of the Northern Territory, an area of approximately 625000 km2 with a population of less than 10,000 people.
+Supported by other denominations, the McKay Patrol operates a Cessna 182Q aeroplane to provide spiritual and practical help to people living in remote areas in the north-west of Queensland and the eastern Tablelands of the Northern Territory, an area of approximately 625000 km2 with a population of fewer than 10,000 people.